cescomani/trajectory/README.md

-# trajectory planing using model predictive control
+# This project describes trajectory planning using model predictive control